 What is bowel cancer screening?

 Because polyps may bleed, one of the screening methods involves testing the stools chemically for traces of blood, then carrying out further investigations of the bowel if the test is positive.
-Trials of using these techniques on individuals who have no bowel symptoms have shown that more early cancers are being diagnosed and that early detection improves the chance of survival.
+Trials of the use of these techniques on individuals who have no bowel symptoms have shown that more early cancers are being diagnosed and that early detection improves the chance of survival.

 Mass screening of the population for bowel cancer has now started in the UK and is currently taking the following format:

-- Those over the age of 55 are automatically invited for a one-off flexible sigmoidoscopy (lower bowel examination) if it is available in their area.
+- Those over the age of 55 are automatically invited for a one-off flexible sigmoidoscopy (examination of the lower bowel, or sigmoid) if it is available in their region.

-- Those between the ages of 60 to 74, are automatically invited to do a home testing every two years.
-In August 2018 the Governments in England and Wales committed to lowering the screening age from 60 to 50, though plans on how to implement this change are still undeveloped.
+- Those between the ages of 60 to 74 are automatically invited to do a home stool test every two years.
+In August 2018 the Governments in England and Wales committed to lowering the screening age from 60 to 50.

 - Those over the age of 75 can ask for a home testing kit every two years by calling the free bowel cancer screening helpline on 0800 707 60 60.

 What are the usual symptoms of bowel cancer?